-Co-working spaces are popping up all over the country, and they offer entrepreneurs and small business owners affordable venues to set up shop in a collaborative environment.
+Co-working spaces offer entrepreneurs and small business owners affordable venues to set up shop in a collaborative environment.
 Typically open-concept workspaces, they offer members a dedicated desk, Wi-Fi, fax services, conference rooms and kitchens, and some even have office administrators and secretaries who support members.

 The Benefits of Co-Working

-If you are a one-man or -woman show, working from home can be lonely.
-Plus, if you are one of those people who prefer to work with others, it can make starting your own business pretty horrible.
-Working around other similarly minded people can inspire and motivate you.
+If you are a one-man or -woman show, working from home can be lonely, especially if you’re an extrovert who enjoys the company of others.
+Working around other similar-minded people can inspire and motivate you.

 You’ll have the opportunity to network and collaborate with other small business owners.
 Those people can be great resources with whom to discuss problems, toss around concepts or to vet ideas.
 Some co-working spaces have specific themes (for example, tech or fashion), which allow you to build connections with others in your industry.
 Additionally, most co-working spaces offer special events and training opportunities that make it even easier for you to connect with others and gain skills in a classroom setting.

 You can work how and when you want.
 Plus, most co-working spaces offer month-to-month contracts, so you aren’t locked into a long lease.
 You can leave and move into a more permanent office space when the time is right for you.

 If you’ve been working out of your home, you know that work often overlaps your personal life because you can never quite leave it behind.
 A co-working space allows you to separate your home life from your work life for relatively cheap—and that can do wonders for your morale and productivity.

 Finding co-working spaces in your area is just a few clicks away.
 If you’re looking for a space that fits your needs, try searching at ShareDesk, CoWorking Singapore, or check out TechinAsia’s definitive map of co-working spaces in Singapore.